Jennifer Pharr Davis

 Jennifer Pharr Davis (May 25, 1983) is an American long-distance hiker and author.
 She previously held the record for the fastest known time of hiking the Appalachian Trail, hiking it in 46 days, 11 hours, and 20 minutes in 2011.

 Early life and education

 Pharr Davis grew up in Hendersonville, North Carolina.
-She attended Hendersonville High School (North Carolina) and the Asheville School.
+She attended Hendersonville High School and the Asheville School.
 She first hiked the Appalachian Trail in 2005 after graduating from Samford University.
 To prepare for her initial hike, she attended a class taught by Warren Doyle at the Appalachian Trail Institute.